 - Transportation Choices

 Preferred Concept Development

-Staff are now preparing a preferred concept report.
+Staff prepared a preferred concept report.
 This process began with a workshop where stakeholders created four preliminary concepts that can be seen here.

 STAGE 3 - DRAFT PLAN

-Stage 3 will focus on preparing the first draft of the new Historic Downtown Neighbourhood Plan using the findings from Stage 1 and 2.
-It will also include technical analysis of infrastructure needs and market viability of development.
+Stage 3 is focused on preparing the first draft of the new Historic Downtown Neighbourhood Plan using the findings from Stage 1 and 2.
+It will include community engagement activities and a technical analysis of infrastructure needs.

 STAGE 4 - FINAL PLAN

 Stage 4 will focus on refining the new Historic Downtown Neighbourhood Plan and having it adopted as a bylaw by Council.